Odisha FC: Crest

+Center of a stone wheel engraved in the 13th-century-built Konark Sun Temple, a UNESCO World Heritage Site in Odisha, India.

+A stone wheel engraved in the walls of the temple which is designed as a chariot consisting of 24 such wheels.

 On 15 September 2019, Odisha unveiled their official logo embodying the heritage and the culture of the state of Odisha and the vision and the ideology of its parent company, GMS Inc. The design for the crest is inspired from the Chakras or the chariot wheels of the famous Konark Sun Temple, a World Heritage Site in Odisha which represents movement and development; the ship design represents GMS, the world's largest buyer of ships and offshore assets, and the owner of the club.